lamenezes/simple-model/README.rst

 Feature:

-1. model customization inside Meta class and not the inside the model (as currently it is)
+1. (done) model customization inside Meta class and not the inside the model
-2. typing + default values via type hints
+2. (done) typing + default values via type hints
 3. simplified changelog
 4. model inheritance (probably on 1.1)
 5. improve docs using sphinx + read the docs (maybe)